Scanbot SDK has been acquired by Apryse! Learn more

 jsQR

-jsQR is a lightweight, pure JavaScript library designed specifically for decoding QR codes from images or video frames.
-Like the other JavaScript libraries, its simplicity and efficiency make it a popular choice among open-source barcode scanning libraries.
+jsQR is a lightweight, pure JavaScript library designed specifically for decoding QR codes from images, including video frames.
+Its simplicity and efficiency make it a popular choice among open-source barcode scanning libraries.

 Key features and benefits